Give trout a break during the long, hot summer days!

 From time to time I write — stories from the water, notes on fisheries and the fish they hold, and the occasional ramble that probably made more sense streamside.

-If you enjoy wild trout, quiet water, and the sense that there’s always something new to understand, you’ll probably feel at home here.
+If you enjoy wild trout, quiet water, and the sense that there’s always something new to experience, you’ll probably feel at home here.